9 ways to make your GoPro even more amazing

 2. Get vibration-free footage on your bike

-Avoid damaging your bike's frame with mount nuts and bolts AND reduce vibrations by using this great technique, invented by Simpleusuario.
+Avoid damaging your bike's frame with mount nuts and bolts AND reduce vibrations by using this great technique: How to shock proof a gopro mount on your bike, invented by Simpleusuario.
 The Sugru bonds to the metal, is waterproof and will prevents knocks from travelling up into your GoPro whilst you give the trails a bashing.

 3. Or even a stunt plane (seriously!)